Investigational·4 treatments

 Future Treatments

 Drugs in late-stage clinical trials that are not yet approved for use.
 Early data is promising — but Phase 3 trial results and regulatory decisions may differ from earlier trials.
+None of these 4 drugs are available yet; all estimated approval dates are 2027 or later and are not confirmed.

 Quick read · 3 min